00016817wiut/WT_cw2_00016817/README.md

 Follow the following steps in order to run the application:

-1. Clone the repository using my url git clone https://github.com/00016817wiut/WT_cw2_00016817
+1. Clone the repository using my url: git clone https://github.com/00016817wiut/WT_cw2_00016817
 2. Open the ZIP file to get all files.
 3. Install dependencies:
    npm install
 4. Start the server by using following command: npm start
-5. Open web browser and navigate to 'http://localhost:3000'
+5. Open web browser and navigate to: 'http://localhost:3000'

 Application Dependencies